Jina92/MoniWeb-HTML-Bootstrap-SymfonyPHP/README.md

   - checkserver.php --> MoniWeb check server.
 This will be registerd in CRON.
   - db_svr.php  --> all database functions, which connect to database.

+# Notes
+  api.php has instantiation of database and session objects at its first part.
+  At the next, it calls session_start to check session pre-exist and start a new session.